'We are losing our soul': Travellers call for urgent action amid mental health crisis

 According to Ms Casey, there are several factors contributing to the current mental health crisis.

-“The root causes of the high suicide rate is because of deprivation, exclusion, assimilation, poverty, taking away our identity from us, we are loosing our soul,” she explained.
+“The root causes of the high suicide rate is because of deprivation, exclusion, assimilation, poverty, taking away our identity from us, we are losing our soul,” she explained.

 Ms Casey highlighted how discrimination and the erosion of Traveller culture is having a detrimental effect on mental health and identity.